aketkar18/practest/README.md

 # Practest - ChatGPT Powered Practice Tests

-Practest is a React application that allows users to generate practice tests on any three topics.
+Practest is a React and Express application that allows users to generate practice tests on any three topics.
 The application uses OpenAI's GPT-3.5-turbo model to create college-level multiple choice questions based on the provided topics.

 ## Table of Contents